 Costus is an uncommon plant in the landscape trade, especially in temperate and colder areas.
 And that's a shame.
 This relatively large genus of about 100 tropical plants was once classified with the gingers, but it has since been moved into its own genus.
 They range throughout the tropical world and grow with large, fleshy leaves arranged in whorls around the stem.
 The flowers emerge from the center of the plant in a small cone with ruffled, crinkled flowers.

 Like many plants with fleshy leaves, they have a truly tropical appearance, which belies their relative ease of growth.
-These are much more cold-hardy than some of the other tropicals and can even be grown outside into Zone 8, although they might die back during the colder months.
+These are much more cold-hardy than some other tropicals and can even be grown outside in USDA Plant Hardiness Zone 8, although they might die back during the colder months.
 Indoors, it's best to focus on juvenile plants because the more popular species among them tend to grow fairly large.
 They are rhizomatous plants (meaning they grow from an underground rhizome), propagating a snap.

 Light: They like morning sun exposure, so an eastern window is perfect.
 Plants that receive more light should get correspondingly more water.
 They can be acclimated to full sun and will frequently appreciate a summer on your balcony or porch.

 Water: They require copious and regular amounts of water.
 Never let the soil dry out, even during the winter season.
 Do not let them sit in waterlogged soil, or the rhizome could rot.

 Fertilizer: Feed weekly with a weak liquid fertilizer that includes micronutrients.
 They are heavy feeders, especially during the growing season.